OfficialPhilcomm/retropie-music/readme.md

 Config changes need the script to be restarted.
 This can be achieved by restarting the console or entering `sudo systemctl restart retropie_background_music`.

+## Logs
+The script generates a log file at `/opt/dev_philcomm/retropie_background_music.log`.
+Logs include:
+- Creation of files and folders that are needed but don't exist
+- Songs that are played
+- Errors that occur that prevent the script from running

 ## Uninstall
 Steps:
 1. Press F4 on the keyboard